gasparllamazares/Bitcoin-Virus/README.md

 ```
 python virus.py
 ```
-* Test it by copying this BTC address: 1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2 and pasting it anywhere, it should paste your custom address
+* Test it by copying this BTC address: 1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2.
+Paste it anywhere, it should paste your custom address